pclalv/crystal-key-item-randomizer/README.md

 in priority order:

+- fix hardlock: the player should ALWAYS be able to get the radio card, even during the radio tower takeover
 - convert JSON patch files into a more readable, commentable format (yaml probably)
 - investigate seed 177